 I am always a fan of handmade and BIC Mark-It™ makes it easy to create unique, colorful projects.

 What can you create with your BIC Mark-It™ markers?
 I challenged my dear friends Krista, April and Kristy this year to create something fun for the holidays and I would like to extend that offer to all of you!
 I would love to see what you can come up with for the holidays.
-Get the booklet of merry marking and a coupon to start marking for your own craft projects!

 Happy crafting and Merry Marking to you and yours!